Phdntom/Phdntom.github.io/readme/README.md

 * __Invest in you__ - Please take time in your natural workflow to develop yourself professionally.
 Share new tech, best practices, and papers with your team.
 I value this activity and will support you in this pursuit.

 * __Give feedback__ - This may include but not limited to:  interactions with me and colleagues, specific annoyances and inefficiencies, general things which seem bad or “off”, etc. I will not treat feedback you give me as “complaining”; I will see it as a way we could improve as a team.

+## Expectation of Me
+* __Happy and Effective__ - I am concerned about your happiness and your effectiveness.
+I want you to be successful and that, to a degree, means you are effective in your role.
+I will do my part to help balance these.

+* __Helpful Resource__ - I want to be someone you come to for help when you are stuck.
+I will share experience, escalate issues to other people, and/or work with you to resolve blockers.

+* __Give context__ - I should be providing  you context about your projects, what other teams are doing, and what we are accomplishing as a team.
+I should be helping you to understand the "why".
+Why do this project?
+How does this help the business?
+Why this timeline for delivery?

+* __I adjust to you__ - While friction can exist in a team of diverse personalities, I believe the more senior members should adjust to their reports.
+I will work with each of you to understand your styles, and I will adjust to make each individual member as effective as possible in this team.

+* __1:1__ - A meeting to discuss life, the universe, and everything.
+Career goals, new ideas, and other questions are all on the table.
+I prefer this not be a status update.
+You can request a cadence you find most useful but I may request a compromise.
+Don’t hesitate to reschedule.

+## Schedules + Meetings + Updates
+* If you want to talk, just put something on my calendar.

+* If there is no room on my calendar, first check that I am alive.
+Next let me know and I will evict something less important so I can meet with you.

+* If you are pulled into too many meetings that you think are unproductive for you, let me know, and we can find compromise.

+* I prefer longer periods of uninterrupted work.
+Feel free to set your status to away and/or not check chat/email when you need to focus.
+If something is urgent, I will figure out how to reach you; otherwise, it’s not urgent.

+* When sharing updates, I like larger milestones over incomplete pieces.
+This does not apply to sharing context when you are blocked, need input, etc.